stackitcloud/stackit-sdk-go/CONTRIBUTION.md

 These commands can be executed from the project root:

 - `make project-tools`: get the required dependencies
-- `make lint`: lint the code and the examples and sync dependencies
+- `make lint`: lint the code and the examples and sync dependencies.
+To only lint automatically generated files, run with `skip-non-generated-files=true`
-- `make test`: run unit tests
+- `make test`: run unit tests.
+To only lint automatically generated files, run with `skip-non-generated-files=true`

 ## Code Contributions